ericphann/tile-tunes/README.md

 # 🎵 Tile Tunes
-A musical twist on the classic tile-matching game Candy Crush.
+A musical twist on the classic tile-matching game.

 Details and playable demo coming soon!